¡Asu mare! 2

 ¡Asu mare!
-2 is a 2015 Peruvian biographical comedy film.
-Sequel to the successful Peruvian film ¡Asu mare! starring Carlos Alcántara.
+2 is a 2015 Peruvian semi-biographical comedy film.
+Sequel to the successful Peruvian film ¡Asu Mare! starring Carlos Alcántara.
 The film held the record for the most watched Peruvian film in Peru until it was dethroned by Avengers: Infinity War in 2018.

 Plot

 The film is focused on Lima in the mid 90's.
 In this medley of the monologue by Carlos Alcántara, the plot adds real experiences to fictitious situations.

 Cachín is an actor who works steadily in the series Patacláun.
-With the luxuries, he has enough to live and does what he likes.
+With the luxuries, he has enough to live on and does what he likes.
 The labor issue already seems to be resolved.
 He is happy with his life, but something is missing: the love of his life, Emilia (Emilia Drago).
 After meeting her at a party, Cachín almost manages to win her over.
-However, Emilia's main boyfriend is Ricky (Christian Meier), a wealthy, handsome and loved by the family.
-Cachín must face many difficult situations where social differences predominate, in order to be accepted by Emilia's family and friends.
+However, Emilia's main boyfriend is Ricky (Christian Meier), a wealthy, handsome man, loved by the family.
+Cachín must face many difficult situations where social differences predominate, to be accepted by Emilia's family and friends.
 Because of this, he decides to change his identity to hide many aspects of his life and to hide his friends from Peepers.